Home

 - Configure the build (Release mode):

-cmake -D CMAKE_BUILD_TYPE=Release -B build src
+cmake -D CMAKE_BUILD_TYPE=Release -B build .

 - Build the project (for MSVC, add